sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/scale.md

 |             | Scale with zoekt-indexserver                                                                      |
 | `Type`      | Persistent Volumes for Kubernetes                                                                 |
 |             | Persistent SSD for Docker Compose                                                                 |

-> NOTE: Adding more CPU and Memory will help speed up searches

 > WARNING: Check the peak bursts rather than average over time when monitoring CPU usage for zoekt as it depends on when the searches happen.